Customize Your IKEA Kitchen Design

 Most people assume that hiring an interior designer must mean you need $50,000 minimum.
 While it certainly is fun to do a project based on a dazzling budget, our mission at Tracy Lynn Studio is to show you how you can get great results working with a modest amount of money too.

-Case in point: We recently completed two kitchen remodels using IKEA cabinets.
+Case in point: We recently completed two kitchen remodels in San Diego using IKEA cabinets.
 For one (pictured) we used an espresso-colored cabinet; the other is white.
 Both IKEA kitchen designs turned out really nice, and the clients saved at least a third and perhaps half off of what custom cabinets would have cost for their kitchens.

 There are a few things you should know before you jump on the IKEA kitchen bandwagon, however.
 First, don’t try to order the cabinets yourself at the store—designing a kitchen is a complicated process that will not be made easier if your cabinets are the wrong shapes and sizes.
 IKEA employees are friendly and helpful but they’re not trained interior designers.